ClearbridgeMobile/full-stack-coding-challenge/README.md

 $ npm run start:server
 ```

-It removed the `./dist` directory and run compiles the server
+It removes the `./dist` directory and runs the compiled server

 Then build and run the client by: